|

 by removing the detrimental effect of the tongue and the peri-oral musculature

 on the anterior dentition, prior to regular orthodontic treatment.
+In Europe, the concept

 of early treatment of orthodontic problems in the growing child has persisted